 During the registration period of each semester, students should consult with the DGS (Director of Graduate Studies) to plan their courses.
 All schedules must be approved by the DGS, yet the students are responsible for the fulfillment of all requirements outlined above.
 During the departmental New Student Orientation, all incoming students will be given a worksheet of requirements, which they must update as necessary.
 This will help students, their advisers, and the DGS keep track of their progress through the program.

 A student may also take one or two individual Directed Reading courses (900a or 900b) which consist of an independent reading project in a clearly-defined area, under the supervision of a faculty member and with the approval of the DGS.
-In order to register for a directed reading course, students must fill out the Graduate School’s form (Individual Course Study Information) as well as the department’s internal Directed Reading Form, which requires a brief rationale and a preliminary bibliography.
+In order to register for a directed reading course, students must fill out the Graduate School’s form (Individual Course Study Information) which will be sent to the registrar who will create the course and provide the CRN for registration.

 Combined Degree Requirements

 Students in combined degree programs will have somewhat different requirements for coursework: please see the detailed description here.

 Students who did graduate work at other universities may get up to four course credits for earlier studies, provided their first-year record at Yale is very good and on condition that all required categories will be fulfilled by the time of the Orals.
 Such credits count as part of the student’s course work outside the department.
 Applications for such credit should be submitted to the DGS at the end of the student’s first year at Yale.
 Students should include a transcript from the previous institution and documentation of course content (a syllabus, sample coursework, a letter from the former instructor etc).
 The DGS will evaluate the request by conferring with faculty in the relevant field and make a formal recommendation to the Graduate School.